alphagov/govuk-design-system/src/components/language-navigation/index.md

 Use the Language navigation component when you can provide your service in more than one language.

-For example, to help users choose and switch from a page in English to a Welsh version of the same page.
+For example, to help users switch from a page in English to a Welsh version of the same page.

 How you use this component will depend on whether you offer a choice of languages for: